LukeShortCloud/rootpages/src/ansible.rst

 Recovery
 ^^^^^^^^

-Ansible Tower provides an official automated solution to backup and restorations of existing Tower clusters.
+Ansible Tower provides an official automated solution to backups and restorations of existing Tower clusters.

 Backup: